 Q: The paint is quite thick and rich, can I thin it?

-A: We suggest using it ‘as is’, however, it can be thinned using water but it is best to pour the paint into another container and then add water to not contaminate the entire tin of paint with the water.
+A: We suggest using it ‘as is’, however, it can be thinned using a little tap water but it is best to pour the paint into another container and then add water to not contaminate the entire tin of paint with the water.

 Q: What are VOC's and what makes Frenchic Paint different?